 Websites should be living and breathing!

-What the difference between the Growth Driven Web Design & the Designer Driven Process?
+What is the difference between the Growth Driven Web Design & the Designer Driven Process?

 To help better grasp and understand this next part we are going to break it down into four phases.
-The four phases we are going to cover are the planning phase, development phase, the learning phase and the transfer phase.
-Each of these phases are critical to the creation of a website that is driven by growth.
+The four phases we are going to cover are the planning phase, the development phase, the learning phase, and the transfer phase.
+Each of these phases is critical to the creation of a website that is driven by growth.